abhchand/vanilla-tree-viewer/README.md

 </head>
 ```

-Define a DOM node on which to render a new viewer.
-You can define multiple viewers and DOM nodes, as long as they each have a unique `id`.
+Define one or more DOM nodes (with unique `id`s) on which to render a new viewer.

 ```html
 <div id='my-viewer'></div>